+The second trick can then also be played and placed in the corresponding stack.
+The outcome depends on the first card played by player A. If player A played the ace, the final distribution after the second trick is shown in \autoref{fig:secondtricksixace} with two possible outcomes.
+Only the first outcome (111 111 111 111 111 111) corresponds to a win for player A, with probability $1/3$.
+If player A initially plays the king, the game results in the distribution shown in \autoref{fig:secondtricksixking}.
+There are three equally likely possible outcomes, two of which indicate a win for player A. Only 110 110 110 110 110 110, corresponding to all cards being with players B and C, is a losing case for player A. Therefore, player A wins with probability $2/3$.

-\section{Quantum feasibility of the full game}
+\section{Quantum Feasibility of the Full Game}

-The quantum nature of the state leads to a probabilistic distribution.
-Thus, each state is measured by a certain probability.
-To reduce statistical error the quantum circuit is performed several times on the same state.
+The quantum nature of the state leads to a probability distribution.
+Thus, each state is measured with a certain probability.
+To reduce statistical errors, the quantum circuit is executed several times on the same state.

-As described above, all three players get ten cards plus another two cards that are accessible among a bidding process.
-Talking about the bare numbers, we obtain
+As described above, all three players receive ten cards, with two additional cards accessible through a bidding process.
+Considering only the raw numbers, this gives

 different deals.
-So there are roughly 2.75 quadrillion possibilities for the cards to be distributed among the three players (neglecting the three possible positions of the issuer).
-Following the well-known \emph{birthday paradox}, the probability $p$ that at least one deal is repeated in $k$ deals is $p = 1 - (\prod_{i=0}^{k-1} (n-i)/n^k)$; and fixing $p \ge 50\%$ yields $k \ge 40$ million games, and, thus, highly unlikely.
+Thus, there are roughly 2.75 quadrillion possibilities for the cards to be distributed among the three players, neglecting the three possible positions of the issuer.
+Following the well-known \emph{birthday paradox}, the probability $p$ that at least one deal is repeated among $k$ deals is $p = 1 - (\prod_{i=0}^{k-1} (n-i)/n^k)$.
+Fixing $p \ge 50\%$ yields $k \ge 40$ million games, making a repeated deal highly unlikely.